May 23, 2021

 So, the disciples are still gathered in the room in Jerusalem.
 All the original eleven plus Matthias – who was voted in to replace Judas.
 With them are quite a number of others who are dedicated followers also.

-The conversation turns to the coming day’s events It’s Shavu’ot --an agricultural festival, marking the beginning of the wheat harvest.
+The conversation turns to the coming day’s events It’s Shavu’ot –an agricultural festival, marking the beginning of the wheat harvest.
 During the Temple period, the first fruits of the harvest are brought to the Temple, and two loaves of bread made from the new wheat are offered.
-This is the Jewish festival celebrated on the fiftieth day after First Fruits, also known as the "Feast of Weeks" and the "Feast of 50 days" in rabbinic tradition.
+This is the Jewish festival celebrated on the fiftieth day after First Fruits, also known as the “Feast of Weeks” and the “Feast of 50 days” in rabbinic tradition.
 It’s significance is twofold.
 First, it marks the dedication of the first fruits of the harvest to God.
 Second, it calls to mind the giving of the Torah, the Law of God, on Mount Sinai.

 So, what to do and where to go today.
 No doubt going out to take part in the days festivities is appropriate.
 It’s in the midst of these conversations that the disciples are hit and shaken with an almost explosion – like a fierce wind.
 The howling and the roar fill the entire place where they are hiding.
 Before they can recover, flames appear and dance around.
 A holy fire!
 Individual flames, like little tongues!
 The flames are everywhere!
 They settle on top of each and every one of the disciples.
 Wonderment – fear – laughter – the emotions run very high as the totally unexpected display continues in the room.
 The power of the Spirit can not be contained by the confines of that tiny upper room.